burnhc/console-battleship/README.md

 # Terminal Battleship
 Battleship game that can be played in the terminal.

-Battleship V1 was built when I was first exposed to programming.
-I decided to recreate it (Battleship V2) after a few years to compare how my programming style has developed.
+I first created Battleship V1 upon my first exposure to computer science.
+I decided to revamp it (Battleship V2) after a few years to compare how my programming style has developed.

 Note: The game prompt may appear buggy on Windows CML.